 How to Deal With People Who Don't Believe in Fibromyalgia

-From the easiest non-believers to handle to the hardest read on to learn how to deal with doctors, friends, boss’, colleagues, family and even a spouse who are resistant to the truth.
+From the easiest non-believers o the hardest, read on to learn how to deal with doctors, friends, bosses, colleagues, family and even a spouse who are resistant to the truth about your health.

-Sometimes people not believing in FM can actually stem from a misunderstanding.
-There are a number of reputable doctors and research that believe that FM is not a disease, but they are not entirely sure what it is.
-It is important to remember that most of these doctors are not telling you that you’re symptoms don’t exist.
+Sometimes it is a misunderstanding that leads people to believe that FM isn't real.
+There are a number of reputable doctors and researchers who believe that FM is not a disease, but they are not entirely sure what it is.
+It is important to remember that most of these doctors are not telling you that your symptoms don’t exist.

-On the other hand there are doctors who genuinely do not believe that anything about FM is real, odds are they still don’t think you’re faking your symptoms but if you come across one that does (which I certainly have) all you can really do is turn around and walk right out of their office, never to return.
+On the other hand, there are doctors who genuinely do not believe that anything about FM is real.
+Odds are they don’t think you’re faking your symptoms—but if you come across one that does (which I certainly have) all you can really do is turn around and walk right out of their office, never to return.
 I decided, after being dismissed by one doctor and later finding one who could properly diagnose me to write a calm and informative letter to my old doctor in hopes of saving future patients the trouble I had.